yanbasic/studio-se-master/README.md

 Studio-full-master
 ==========

-master repos using gitslave for aggregating the full Talend Studio source repositories
+Master repos using gitslave for aggregating the full Talend Studio source repositories

 This folder is a GitSlave root folder.
 It is a simple git repo but allows to work with all Talend Studio repositories as slaves.